jms-dcksn/multi-agent-comparison/README.md

 product (Tavily web search) and produces a Tell-Show-Tell presentation script.

-A Streamlit app runs all three side by side over independent conversations, then an LLM judge scores their output so you can compare them on speed, cost, and quality.
+A Streamlit app runs all three side by side over independent conversations, then a two-layer LLM judge scores each output and picks a winner so you can compare them on speed, cost, and quality.

 ## The three architectures